-The process of precision molding is never used in the development of the entire product by the mold manufacturer.
+The process of precision molding is never used in the development of the entire product by the plastic injection molding companies.
 It is only used in the manufacturing process in small and infrequent occasions when product development calls for an unusually precise form of plastic injection molding.

 How Does Precision Molding Work?

-As the technology grows in precision and sophistication, the world needs more and more sophisticated processes for industries served to mold plastic into specific shapes that are used in specialized industries such as automotive, pharmaceutical, medical, information technology, and other industries served.
+As the technology grows in precision and sophistication, the world needs more and more sophisticated processes for industries served to mold plastic into specific shapes that are used in specialized industries such as automotive, pharmaceutical, medical devices, information technology, and other industries served.

 - This process is advantageous because it is economically more viable.